valtimo-platform/valtimo-frontend-libraries/TESTING.md

 To run tests for an individual library in watch mode, run its testing script from the root `package.json`, for example:
 `libs:test:config`.

-For instantiating tests, a single [`test.ts`](./src/test.ts) is shared by all libraries.
-In this file, [`ng-mocks`](https://github.com/help-me-mom/ng-mocks) is initialized, which can subsequently used to mock inside unit tests.

 ## Policy

 It is advised to write unit tests for all new components, directives, guards, pipes and services with a reasonable degree of complexity.
 This is to make sure the code is free of bugs, and to make the intention of the code clear to other developers.

-Unit tests for elements with less complexity and obvious functionality (i.e. display components) are optional.
-Moreover, unit tests for third-party dependencies are not required.
+Unit tests for elements with less complexity (i.e. display components) and obvious functionality are optional.